 Fix 5: Disable Mods

-You can disable mods via game launcher such as Twitch and Forge.
+You can disable mods via game launchers such as Twitch and Forge.
 Or you can add .disabled to the end of the mods’ filename, or move the mods folder from the Minecraft directory to another one.
 Thus you can always enable the mods by deleting the .disabled suffix or moving them back.

 Don’t forget to restart your computer before you play the game again.